Chart Your First Survey

 - Navigate to your project

-- You should see your survey results in the surveys list on Topographer’s dashboard, including:
+- You should see your survey results in the surveys list, including:

 - Discovered packages and dependencies